TestNG Listeners in Selenium

 public class TestCases {

-// Test to pass as to verify listeners .
+// Test designed to pass, to verify the success listener.

 @Test